 To tell something ‘slant’ means to describe something in a new way, from a slightly off-centred perspective; the thing being described is made unfamiliar by the act of looking at it differently.

 That’s pretty clear.
 It’s pretty succinct.
 But it’s not very interesting.
 It’s not very vivid.
-So instead let’s tell is slant by slightly altering our perspective and choosing some details described in a new way to make them feel unfamiliar and interesting.
+So instead let’s tell is slant by slightly altering our perspective and choosing some details described in a way that makes them feel unfamiliar and interesting.

 On the dam of the mill a fragment of broken bottle flashed like a small bright star, and there rolled by, like a ball, the black shadow of a dog.